metapolator/metapolator/next/docs/architecture.md

  1. stay maintainable
  * enable custom and complex interfaces
  * be always ready to add new features
- * allow 3rd party code when it doesn't affect overall stabillity
+ * allow 3rd party code when it doesn't affect overall stability

 One main approach is to structure